 2. USE A NON-STICK BAKING SHEET

-One of the most important steps in roasting vegetables without oil is to use a non-stick surface to prevent them from sticking to the pan.
+One of the most important steps in roasting vegetables without oil is to use a nonstick surface to prevent them from sticking to the pan.
 Parchment paper or a silicone mat are both great options for this.
-Place your vegetables on top of the parchment paper or silicone mat after lining the non-stick pan.
+After lining the nonstick pan, place your vegetables on top of the parchment paper or silicone mat.

 3. PREPARE THE VEGETABLES